 This Article covers HTTP method POST, requests made to a REST API to create resources at the URI end, and validation of the response through Scriptworks.

-In this article, we will perform an API Request and Generate response code 201 and will validate it through Scriptworks – A Visual Programming/low Code Automation tool.
+In this article, we will perform an API Request and generate the response code 201 and will validate it through Scriptworks - A Visual Programming/low Code Automation tool.

 HTTP Method Discussed in this Article:-